Jefferson Health MyChart

 - Family history of esophageal or gastric cancer

 Radiofrequency Ablation RFA

 Jefferson Health is a leader in advanced endoscopic and surgical therapies for Barrett's esophagus.
 Our physicians pioneered radiofrequency ablation as a treatment of Barrett's esophagus in 2006.
 This treatment can completely reverse the damage to the esophagus tissue in 80 to 90 percent of cases, returning it to normal.
 On average, radiofrequency ablation requires four 30-minute outpatient procedures at intervals of two to three months.
 Side effects are minimal and you can return to work within days of each procedure.

-Jefferson is the regional leader in radiofrequency ablation for Barrett's Esophagus, with more than 1,300 procedures performed by our physicians.
+Jefferson is among the top five highest centers in volume nationally in radiofrequency ablation for Barrett's Esophagus, with more than 2,300 procedures performed by our physicians.

 Jefferson Health offers esophageal manometry to evaluate noncardiac chest pain, esophageal spasm, achalasia and other motility disorders.